NFL Mock Draft 2018: Browns trade pick to Cardinals; Jets' big move lands Josh Rosen

 15. Cleveland Browns (via mock trade)

 Denzel Ward, CB, Ohio State.
 To land Ward after a trade down is spectacular for the Browns, a team in need of a quality outside cornerback to round out its defense.
-Cleveland received this pick, No. 47 overall, and No. 79 overall from Arizona in the trade.
+Cleveland received this pick, No. 47 overall, No. 79 overall and next year's first-round pick from Arizona in the trade.

 16. Baltimore Ravens